aosabook/500lines/contingent/contingent.markdown

-The result would be a system like the old static `make` tool, but which learned the dependencies between files as they were built — that added and removed dependencies dynamically as cross references were added, updated, and then later deleted.
+The result would be a system like the old static `make` tool, but which learned the dependencies between files as they were built — that added and removed dependencies dynamically as cross references were added, updated, and deleted.

 In the sections that follow we will construct such a tool in Python, named Contingent,